 As a law requirement, hotels are supposed to offer a specific number of rooms that handicapped people can access with ease.
 These types of rooms usually have enough space for wheelchairs, to move without much trouble.
 Their bathrooms are also designed in such a manner that allows a disabled person to use them efficiently.

 Hotel suites are different in size.
 In most hotels, a suite contains a room separate from the offered bedroom.
 One room generally has a living area with a beautiful couch that you can convert to a bed, a kitchenette, and a separate TV.

 The suit may also have a much bigger dining area.
 This type of arrangement is often referred to as a master suite.

 Hotel suites can be a bit expensive, but they make up for it, in terms of giving you one or two different bedrooms and a spacious living area.
 Ordinarily, the rooms have nice decor, beautiful amenities, and you can ask for custom services based on your needs.

 This is just a smaller version of the master suite.
 It has a single bedroom and a sitting area, which offers an ideal working space inside your room.
 In terms of size, a mini-suite is around 62m2 to 80m2.

 14. Apartment Style Hotels

 These hotel room options are available in aparthotels, and most traditional hotel chains like the Hilton, Marriott International, and others.
 They are suitable for guests who need to stay longer in a hotel.

 These rooms are designed in a manner that guests can fix their own food and stay comfortably.
 They may have housekeeping services but are restricted to twice or thrice per week.

 See related: Best Places To Stay In Cinque Terre

 15. Standard Room Hotel Room

-Standard rooms are similar to single or queen room type.
+Standard rooms are similar to single or queen room types.
 They are appropriate for couples or lone travelers.
 Expect to find a double bed in such kind of room plan.